-Module: ---
+Module:

-1.General information
+1. General information

-1.1.Aims of the course
+1.1.
+Aims of the course

-The expected results of the course respond to the following general aims
+The expected results of the course respond to the following general aims: The main objectives of the subject are:

 - To build the theoretical foundations of market structures under both perfect and imperfect competitive markets. - To provide the student with the skills needed to understand and analyse the economic efficiency and social welfare achieved in markets. - To design and evaluate the different economic policies available and analyse their consequences. - To acquire basic knowledge on general equilibrium and market failures that will be developed later on in more advanced subjects.